Thoroughbred racing in Australia: South Australia

 Racing in South Australia is governed by Thoroughbred Racing S.A.
 Limited.
 The principal club is the South Australian Jockey Club, which races at Morphettville (and previously Cheltenham until its closure in 2009, and Victoria Park until 2008).
 Additionally, the Oakbank Racing Club holds the highly popular Oakbank Easter Racing Carnival with its two meetings on Easter Saturday and Easter Monday.

 Queensland

-Racing in Queensland is governed by the Racing Queensland, with the principal club being the Brisbane Racing Club, formed out of a merger between the Queensland Turf Club (Eagle Farm) and the Brisbane Turf Club (Doomben).
+Racing in Queensland is governed by Racing Queensland, with the principal club being the Brisbane Racing Club, formed out of a merger between the Queensland Turf Club (Eagle Farm) and the Brisbane Turf Club (Doomben).
 The most significant Queensland race is the Stradbroke Handicap, held at Eagle Farm over 1,400 metres.
 The BRC hosts the vast majority of metropolitan meetings in Queensland.
 Outside of Brisbane, meetings are held each Saturday at the Gold Coast and Toowoomba racecourses.
 The Sunshine Coast Turf Club operates a considerable facility at Caloundra, Queensland.
 Country racing is also popular in Queensland, with several country cups attracting large crowds throughout the year - the most notable being the Roma Cup in November.